SFB1102/A3-BSc-Harter/README.md

 This is because there are different types of labels for unrelevant EDs.
 For the first value an unrelevant ED counts as labeld correctly, if it got assigned one of them.
 For the second value it has to be the correct unrelevant label.
 ## Clause-ED Extraction
+With the files extract-clauseEDs.py and extract-clauseEds_without_annotations.py you can produce EDs which consist of whole clauses instead of Eventverb plus little context.
+So the complete sentence can be given as input, which provides more context for the Event-Tagger. extract-clausesEDs.py uses annotations already provided in the InScript Korpus, like extract_only_relevant_EDs.py and extract_unrelevant_EDs_too.py do. extract-clausesEDs_without_annotations.py only uses information about the structure of the sentences, the Stanford Parser gives.
 ## Event-Tagger for Clause-EDs